Using A Shelf Company To Start A Business2026-03-20T12:09:37+00:00

 Inspect What You Expect

 Before purchasing any shelf company, you must verify its history.
+Always check:

-• That the company was never dissolved
+• Company was never dissolved

-• That it has no reinstatement record
+• No reinstatement record

-• That annual reports were filed on time
+• Annual reports filed on time

 Why Dissolution and Reinstatement Is a Deal-Breaker